-Employees who have been victims of serious or violent felonies, as specified under California law, or felonies relating to theft or embezzlement, may take time off work to attend judicial proceedings related to the crime.
-Employees also may take time off if an immediate family member has been a victim of such crimes and the employee needs to attend judicial proceedings related to the crime.
-"Immediate family member" is defined as spouse, registered domestic partner, child, child of registered domestic partner, stepchild, brother, stepbrother, sister, stepsister, mother, stepmother, father or stepfather.
+Employees who have been victims of serious or violent felonies, as specified under California law, or felonies relating to theft or embezzlement may take time off work to attend judicial proceedings related to the crime.
+Employees may also take time off if an immediate family member has been a victim of such crimes and the employee needs to attend judicial proceedings related to the crime.
+"Immediate family member" is defined as a person to whom the employee is legally married under the laws of any state, domestic partner, child, child of a registered domestic partner, stepchild, or person to whom employee stood in loco parentis when the person was a minor, sibling, stepsibling, half-sibling, parent, stepparent, foster parent, or legal guardian.